 Fledging: 24-25 Aug.

 There is a general southward drift in fall, with significant movement in Sep.
-Very few linger into Nov; there are only 13 reports in the period 30 Oct-2 Dec.
+Very few linger into Nov; there are fewer than 10 such reports.

 NOURC: Nebraska Ornithologists’ Union Records Committee